A deep learning approach to data-driven model-free pricing and to martingale optimal transport: Introduction

 which determines the payoff an investor receives at time $t_n$ in case he bought the derivative $\Phi_\theta$ at initial time $t_0$.
 The payoff depends on the values of $d\in \N$ underlying securities at $n \in \N$ future times $t_1<t_2<\cdots<t_n$, i.e., the derivative depends on each security $\B{S^k}=(S_{t_1}^k,\dots,S_{t_n}^k)$ for $k=1,\dots,d$.
-The goal is then to determine all possible todays' prices for each $\Phi_\theta$ such that a potential investor cannot profit from one of these prices to exploit \emph{model-independent arbitrage}.
+The goal is then to determine all possible today's prices for each $\Phi_\theta$ such that a potential investor cannot profit from one of these prices to exploit \emph{model-independent arbitrage}.
 This notion refers to strategies that involve trading in underlying securities and/or in liquid options which are cost-free and lead to a profit independent of any model assumptions, i.e., for any possible future evolvement of the underlying security, see also \cite{acciaio2016model}.
-As a canonical example we consider the class of payoffs associated to basket options
+As a canonical example we consider the class of payoffs associated to basket options, which are financial derivatives that allow (but not oblige) at a future time to buy a weighted sum of financial assets (with weights denoted by $(w_i^k)_{i,k}$) at a predetermined strike $L$.
+Such an option is only executed if it is favorable for the option-holder to do so, which is the case if the difference between the weighted sum and the strike is positive and therefore the set of payoffs is given by \black \begingroup\makeatletter \f@size{8}\check@mathfonts \maketag@@@#1{\hbox{\m@th \normalfont#1}}